webforj/webforj-documentation/docs/getting-started/tutorial/basic-app.md

 This first step lays the foundation for the customer management app by creating a simple, interactive interface.
 This demonstrates how to set up a basic webforJ app, with a single button that opens a dialog when clicked.
 It’s a straightforward implementation that introduces key components and gives you a feel for how webforJ works.

 This step leverages the base app class provided by webforJ to define the structure and behavior of the app.
-Following through to later steps will transition to a more advanced setup using routing to manage multiple screens, introduced in Step 3.
+Following through to later steps will transition to a more advanced setup using routing to manage multiple screens, introduced in [Scaling with routing](./scaling-with-routing).

 By the end of this step, you’ll have a functioning app that demonstrates basic interaction with components and event handling in webforJ.

+To begin:
-To begin, go to the `1-step-1` directory, and run `mvn jetty:run`
+  - go to the `1-step-1` directory
+  - run `mvn jetty:run`

 <img src={require('@site/static/img/tutorial_images/step1.png').default} alt="Screenshot of first app" className="tutorial-image" />